0xyieldstream/docs/vault.md

 **Deploy Your Vault**:

-- Use the Yieldstream Vault Factory to configure and deploy a vault with your desired strategy.
+- Use the Yieldstream vault factory to configure and deploy a vault with your desired strategy.

 **Select Your Markets**: